Chocolate fork biscuits

 Weigh the caster sugar and add it to your bowl.

 Beat the butter and sugar together with a wooden spoon until it is well mixed and soft.
+If you have one, you can use a hand held mixer to cream them together.

 Add the flour and cocoa powder

 Get your toddler to weigh the flour and cocoa powder and add them to your mixing bowl.
 Keep using your spoons to mix it in, then you can use your hands to bring it all together in a soft ball of dough.
+It can be quite a dry dough – add a splash of milk if you need to – and keep kneading it until it stops crumbling and comes together.

 Make the chocolate biscuits